CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/05-security-features.md

    Impact
    What kind of vulnerability is it?
 Who is impacted?

-   HTTP request handlers should not perform expensive operations such as accessing the file system, executing an operating system command or interacting with a        database without limiting the rate at which requests are accepted.
+   HTTP request handlers should not perform expensive operations such as accessing the file system, executing an operating system command, or interacting with a database without limiting the rate at which requests are accepted.
 Otherwise, the application becomes vulnerable to denial-of-service attacks where an attacker can cause the application to crash or become unresponsive by issuing a large number of requests at the same time.

    Patches
    Has the problem been patched?
 What versions should users upgrade to?